morethan987/hugo_main/content/blog/cloud-server-build/index.en.md

 # Check ufw status, inactive status means not started, which is the ideal state
 sudo ufw status
 ```

+If you're based in China, here's another issue: Certbot can't reach your server if you don't have ICP备案 (ICP license). 😢

 ## References